Revd Dr Dan Pratt

 Phone: +44 (0) 1223 330649

-Dan is a minister in the United Reformed Church and Reserve Army Chaplain.
-He is also the founder and antislavery co-ordinator of The Together Free Foundation.
-The Foundation resources communities and churches to respond to modern slavery and human trafficking.
-This work includes founding the Southend Against Modern Slavery Partnership, which stimulates partnership work towards a slavery-free community, as well as offering support to survivors of modern slavery.
-Previously Dan founded and pioneered 57 West, a Baptist church rooted among rough sleepers in Southend-on-Sea, Essex.
+Dan came to Westminster in February 2024 to serve as Director of Pastoral Studies.
+Dan is a minister in the United Reformed Church and Army Reserve Chaplain.
+He is founder and antislavery co-ordinator of The Together Free Foundation, stimulating community responses to modern slavery and human trafficking.
+This includes founding the Southend Against Modern Slavery Partnership, Colchester Against Modern Slavery and Chelmsford Against Slavery Partnership.
+Previously Dan pioneered 57 West, a Baptist church rooted among rough sleepers in Southend-on-Sea, Essex.